I realize folks want to know……..

 I thought, “You know what, she’s right, I should.”
 I was feeling rather borderline.
 This cold had gone from Grace to Alice, and though I wasn’t sick yet, I could tell I was vulnerable.
 I could not afford to miss work, so I decided to use this “alleged day off” to rest, hoping to stave off the cold.
 Before I retired, I sent the videos I’d taken of Alice that morning to the relatives, godparents, and my friend Carol, who had given Grace the doll that Alice played with that morning.
 I went to lie down.
 It is rare for me to sleep during the day, but it seemed the smart thing to do on this day.

 I woke up at 2:30 and saw I had a call from a new patient.
 Now, 12-2:30 would have been a decent nap for Alice, but she’d been sleeping longer when possible, so I went to return the call.
 I recall basically collapsing back down on my left side.
-I obviously fell back asleep, because I work up again at about 4 PM, clutching the phone to my chest.
+I obviously fell back asleep, because I woke up again at about 4 PM, clutching the phone to my chest.
 I thought, “Damn, she has slept a long time again!”
 But, she had slept that long the previous weekend, so I was not immediately alarmed.
-I returned the call I intended to make earlier, thinking better do it now, before I go get her, because I wouldn’t have time after.
-I was on the phone for about a minute as I walked toward her room; the patient and I scheduled an appointment, and when I mentioned I had to go get my two-year-old up, he said he too, had a two-year- old.
+I returned the call I intended to make earlier, thinking “I’d better do it now before I go get her, because I won’t have time after she is awake.”
+I was on the phone for about a minute as I walked toward her room.
+My patient and I scheduled an appointment, and when I mentioned I had to go get my two-year-old up, he said that he too had a two-year- old.
 I hung up and immediately opened the door to Alice’s room, phone in hand.

 Nothing seemed that strange at first, other than that she was apparently still sleeping, but in retrospect, I know that I knew something was wrong, because I approached her very slowly.
 I slowly went to touch her.
 Even then, it seemed like I was operating in super slo mo.
 She felt a bit cool.
 My heart raced.
 I picked her up.
 My heart stopped.